sitegeist/Sitegeist.LostInTranslation/README.md

           # English is the main language of the editors and spoken by editors,
           # the automatic translation is disabled therefore
           #
-          # English has to be configured differently for source and target as deepl requires so,
+          # English has to be configured differently for source and target as DeepL requires;
-          # The source and target are seperated by a `:`
+          # The source and target are separated by a `:`
           #
           'en':
             label: 'English'